 PRO TIP: The term “Yank” and “Yankee” likely derives from the Dutch nickname Janneke, a diminutive form of Jan (it’s the Dutch equivalent to getting Johnny from John).
 The Dutch were among the many European peoples to emigrate to the New World.

 The stadium has a capacity of 19,500 people and is named for a Dutch computer software firm that owns the stadium.
 In European matches, the stadium can hold up to 29,000 people.

 The AFAS Stadion is well-suited for sports and concerts too.
 The arena has large uncovered stands and a very modern sound system, allowing maximum amplification of the public address system in case of cheering or musical accompaniment to announcements.

-The AFAS Stadion also has the honor of being the only all-seater football stadium in the country that has an energy-efficient ventilation system, which means it can be used as a “green building”.
+The AFAS Stadion is the only all-seater football stadium in the country with an energy-efficient ventilation system, which means it can be used as a “green building.”
 The stadium was one of three included in FIFA’s first environmental sustainability campaign launched on World Environment Day on the 5th of June 2007.